rust-lang/book/src/ch20-03-graceful-shutdown-and-cleanup.md

 Shutting down worker 3
 ```

 You might see a different ordering of workers and messages printed.
-We can see
+While in
+multithreaded compositions attempts to interpret output seqeunces are rather
-how this code works from the messages: workers 0 and 3 got the first two
+speculative, we can make assumptions on how this code works from the messages:
+workers 0 and 3 got the first two requests.
+The server stopped accepting
-requests.
-The server stopped accepting connections after the second connection,
+connections after the second connection, and the `Drop` implementation on
-and the `Drop` implementation on `ThreadPool` starts executing before worker 3
+`ThreadPool` starts executing before worker 3 even starts its job.
+Dropping
-even starts its job.
-Dropping the `sender` disconnects all the workers and
+the `sender` disconnects all the workers and tells them to shut down.
+The
-tells them to shut down.
-The workers each print a message when they disconnect,
+workers each print a message when they disconnect, and then the thread pool
-and then the thread pool calls `join` to wait for each worker thread to finish.
+calls `join` to wait for each worker thread to finish.

 Notice one interesting aspect of this particular execution: the `ThreadPool`
 dropped the `sender`, and before any worker received an error, we tried to join